A Positive Psychologist can help you define your values and work with you to create balance in your life.

 According to Positive Psychology, there are two complementary pathways to authentic happiness.
 The first of these is the ‘engaged life’.
 This involves being fully involved in your daily life activities, relationships and work.
-And it you to become happier through engagement.
-A life coach or therapist can also help to find out what is intrinsically rewarding for you.
+And it helps you to become happier through engagement.
+A life coach or individual counselling can also help to find out what is intrinsically rewarding for you.

 The second pathway involves finding meaning and purpose via a connection to a greater cause.
 In other words, you can find happiness when using your personal strengths in the service of something larger than yourself (such as family, community, etc.).
 In order to become ‘happier’, spend some time planning pleasurable, engaging and meaningful activities.
 Help, forgive and be grateful where you can.